Career Timeline of Mahmoud Khalil Al-Hussary: Major Achievements and Milestones

 August 1948: Nominated mu'adhin of the Sidi Hamza Mosque

-1955: Appointed to the Al-Hussein Mosque
+1955: Appointed to the Al-Hussein Mosque in Cairo

 1960: Led the department of al-Ḥadīth bi-Jāmiʿ al-Buḥūth al-ʾIslāmiyya

-In 1960, Al-Hussary led the department of al-Ḥadīth bi-Jāmiʿ al-Buḥūth al-ʾIslāmiyya for correcting Qur'anic codexes in the al-Azhar libraries.
+In 1960, Al-Hussary led the department of al-Ḥadīth bi-Jāmiʿ al-Buḥūth al-ʾIslāmiyya for correcting Qur'anic codexes present in the al-Azhar libraries.

-1960: Travelled to Pakistan and India
+1960: Traveled to Pakistan and India

-In 1960, Al-Hussary traveled to Pakistan and India to recite at a conference.
+In 1960, Al-Hussary traveled to Pakistan and India, the first Egyptian qāriʾ to do so, to recite at a conference in the presence of Jawaharlal Nehru and Gamal Abdul Nasir.

-1961: Recorded Ḥafs ʿan ʿĀṣim
+1961: Recorded Ḥafs ʿan ʿĀṣim style of recitation

-1964: Recorded Warsh ʿan Nāfiʾ
+1964: Recorded Warsh ʿan Nāfiʾ style of recitation

-In 1964, al-Hussary recorded the Qur'anic text in the style of Warsh ʿan Nāfiʾ.
+In 1964, Al-Hussary recorded the complete Qur'anic text in the Warsh ʿan Nāfiʾ style of recitation.

-1968: Recorded Qālān ʿan Nāfiʾ and ad-Dūrī ʿan Abi ʿAmr and recorded the Qu'ran in the style known as al-Muṣḥaf al-Muʿallim
+1968: Recorded Qālān ʿan Nāfiʾ and ad-Dūrī ʿan Abi ʿAmr styles and al-Muṣḥaf al-Muʿallim

-In 1968, al-Hussary recorded the Qur'anic text in the styles of Qālān ʿan Nāfiʾ and ad-Dūrī ʿan Abi ʿAmr.
-In the same year, he recorded the Qu'ran in the style known as al-Muṣḥaf al-Muʿallim.
+In 1968, Al-Hussary recorded the Qālān ʿan Nāfiʾ and ad-Dūrī ʿan Abi ʿAmr styles of recitation.
+In the same year, he also recorded the Qu'ran in the style known as al-Muṣḥaf al-Muʿallim.

-In 1976, al-Hussary was invited to participate in the World of Islam Festival in London.
+In 1976, Al-Hussary was invited to participate in the World of Islam Festival in London.

 1977: Recited the Qur'an at the United Nations

-In 1977, al-Hussary recited the Qur'an at the United Nations.
+In 1977, Al-Hussary recited the Qur'an at the United Nations.

 1978: Recited the Qur'an at Buckingham Palace

-1980: Left wealth to build a mosque and support Islamic institutes
+1980: Al-Hussary left a third of his wealth to build a mosque